davedean/go-hello-world/README.md

 # go-hello-world

-A very basic hello world in Go because it'll be useful later
+A basic hello world in Go.
+Soon to include various deployment examples.

 * src               - http hello world
 * Dockerfile        - runs http hello world
+* .github/workflows - some basic Github Actions to build/test on PR and commits to main